SysKitTeam/docs-point/reporting/power-platform-reports.md

 * **Launches in the Last 180 Days**
 * **Active**

-## Flow Inventory Report
+## Power Automate Inventory Report

-The Flow Inventory report provides a complete overview of all your Power Automate Flows across every environment.
+The Power Automate Inventory report provides a complete overview of all your Power Automate Flows across every environment.

 ### Generate Report

 * **Click the Reports button** on the screen's left side.
-* **Select the Power Platform category in the filter** you can find in the upper left corner.
+* **Select the Power Platform category in the filter** in the upper left corner.
 * **Click the Flow Inventory report tile** to be redirected to the Selection screen.

 ### Report Data